Effective Public Institutions

 The reform aims to strengthen the use of variable pay and performance-related pay in the public sector to increase its efficiency.
 The reform will preserve the fiscal sustainability of the public sector wage system.

 The reform consists of the entry into force of a new law modernising the public sector remuneration system.
-The new remuneration system is expected to highlight the role of managers and improve human resources management and develop a competence model for public sector employees.
+The new remuneration system aims to highlight the role of managers and improve human resources.
 In addition, it will also provide for differentiated remuneration depending on the segment of the public sector, which should create more flexibility and ensure that remuneration is linked to performance.
 The legislation will allow for different arrangements for specific activities or professions, while also addressing the shortage of certain professions in the public sector.

 Creating systemic conditions for investment growth – reform

-The objective of the reform is to increase public and private investment by simplifying construction and planning procedures and reforming the public procurement system.
+The objective of the reform is to increase public and private investment by simplifying procedures in the area of construction and spatial planning and by reforming the public procurement system.

 The monitoring and implementation of the Recovery and Resilience Plan – control and audit systems – reform